 As integrated therapists, interventions from additional models and methods are implemented to best fit the partners’ needs.

-The Oaks’ collaborative approach to partnered therapy is guided by their core principles – to provide a safe, welcoming, unbiased, non-judgmental, caring atmosphere that makes sharing the intimate details of your partnership less stressful.
+The Oaks’ collaborative approach to partner counseling is guided by their core principles – to provide a safe, welcoming, unbiased, non-judgmental, caring atmosphere that makes sharing the most intimate details of your partnership less stressful.

 The fee structure for co-therapy is $375.00 for the initial 90-minute session.
 Subsequent sessions are $250.00 / hour.
 There is a $50.00 fee for the Gottman Assessment which includes the online assessment and the analysis.
 The Oaks offer a session fee discount for law enforcement, active or retired military, and first responders.